pxreviewer/800.com-Coupon-Code/5-best-toll-free-service-providers.md

 ### Check Number Availability First

 Before choosing a provider, search for your preferred number.
-Popular vanity keywords and specific area codes may already be taken.
+Popular <a href="https://en.wikipedia.org/wiki/Vanity_telephone_number" target="_blank" rel="nofollow noopener">Vanity</a> keywords and specific area codes may already be taken.
 800.com's search tool lets you check availability immediately.
 If a specific number matters to your brand, verify it's available on the platform before committing.

 ### Compare Monthly vs Annual Pricing